felixsolom/gator/README.md

 ### browse
 needs a number of posts added to it, to know how many posts to display to you in the terminal

-This is so far..
+This is it so far..
 Enjoy!